zzhangjii/learning-library/workshops/docker/Linux050.md

   ![](images/050Linux/24.PNG)

-  **NOTE for Linux and Mac Clients:** Just open up the pubic key file in an editor (vi) and select / copy the entire contents to be used in Step 8.
+  **NOTE for Linux and Mac Clients:** Just open up the public key file in an editor (vi/vim) and select / copy the entire contents to be used in Step 8.

   ![](images/050Linux/25-4.PNG)